-Economists have recently begun addressing related questions in the context of mixedgender4 work teams.
+These findings contribute to a new and growing literature in economics and other social sciences on mixed-gender5 work teams.
 Prior work finds that evaluations of competence are highly gendered, and the gender composition of an environment and how a task or domain are stereotyped matter a great deal for these perceptions (Bordalo et al., 2019; Karpowitz and Mendelberg, 2014; Preece, 2016).
 Challenges appear to be especially acute in settings where women have been historically underrepresented (Bordalo et al., 2016; Coffman, 2014).
-This leads to outcomes such as gender disparities in leadership because women correctly presume they will have less support from their team when men are in the majority (Born et al., 2018), women taking and getting less credit for joint work with men (Isaksson, 2018; Sarsons, 2017), and women doing more of the "non-promotable" tasks in groups (Babcock et al., 2017).
+This leads to outcomes such as gender disparities in leadership because women correctly presume they will have less support from their team when men are in the majority (Born et al., 2020), women taking and getting less credit for joint work with men (Isaksson, 2018; Sarsons, 2017; Koffi, 2020), and women doing more of the "non-promotable" tasks in groups (Babcock et al., 2017).

 Most of this research has been conducted in laboratory settings, with only a few studies in the field.
-And to our knowledge, no one has experimentally studied naturally occurring groups over time, despite the fact that many teams, boards, and councils interact frequently and are not single-shot processes.
-Attending to the dynamics of such groups is important because the gender composition of one's environment seems to have important implications for individuals' experiences and outcomes (Booth et al., 2018; Brenoe and Zölitz, 2019; Hill, 2017; Zölitz and Feld, 2018; Kofoed et al., 2019; Anelli and Peri, 2019; Apesteguia et al., 2012; Folke and Rickne, 2020).5 On a more practical level, understanding how to design effective teams is a crucial task for employers because teams can be an efficient and flexible way to coordinate production requiring a diversity of skills, talents, and information (Eckel and Grossman, 2005) and have become increasingly common in the workplace (Berg et al., 1996; Boning et al., 2007; Hamilton et al., 2003; Nix, 2020; Lawler and Mohrman, 2003; Lazear and
+And to our knowledge, no one has experimentally studied naturally occurring groups over time, despite the fact that many teams, boards, and councils interact frequently and influence is not a single-shot process.
+Attending to the dynamics of such groups is important because the gender composition of one's environment seems to have important implications for individuals' experiences and outcomes (Bostwick and Weinberg, 2020; Booth et al., 2018; Brenoe and Zölitz, 2019; Hill, 2017; Zölitz and Feld, 2018; Kofoed et al., 2019; Anelli and Peri, 2019; Apesteguia et al., 2012; Folke and Rickne, 2020).6 On a more practical